Relative Speed MCQ Quiz - Objective Question with Answer for Relative Speed - Download Free PDF

 Formula Used:

-∴ The speed of the train is 15 m/s.
+The speed of the first train is 87.5 km/h.

 Answer (Detailed Solution Below)